HTTP-RPC/Sierra/README.md

 * `spanColumns()` - applies a column span to a grid bag panel cell
 * `with()` - accepts a callback that can be used to set properties or invoke methods on the component

-The following convenience methods can be used to declare the contents of a border panel:
+The following convenience methods also return a `Cell` instance and can be used to declare the contents of a border panel:

 * `center()`
 * `north()`